-If you’re with someone you trust who knows the area, hitchhiking is a great way to save money.
+If you’re with someone you trust who knows the area, hitchhiking is great for saving money.
 Always use your judgment and only do it if you feel safe.

 12) Consider Overnight Travel

-Overnight travel is one of my favorite ways to save money on the road.
+Overnight travel is handy for saving money on the road.
 It’s definitely not the most comfortable option for spending the night, but it’s convenient and cheap.

 For a journey that takes 7+ hours, an overnight plane, bus, or train allows you to sleep while traveling and save money on a night of accommodation.